Skip to content

 Each shave took 2 passes and my usual clearing-up patches.
 I do not do the usual 2 or 3 pass routine, as I shave with the multi-directional growth I have.
 To keep it simple, I say I do two passes and clearing up.

 When shaving with four days of growth, I could easily notice the mildness of the King C. Gillette.
-I still got the job done, but if I were shaving with 3+ regularly –which I do, I would prefer something more aggressive.
+I still got the job done, but if I were shaving with 3+ days of growth regularly –which I do, I would prefer something more aggressive.

 The razor likes this level of stubble.